ScreenCloud ArrowBack

 iii.
 Add your playlist or schedule to a specific screen.

-To do this you’ll need to visit “Screens” and choose “Screen Settings” on the specific screen you wish to edit.
-If you’re using a zoned digital signage display, you can click on the specific zone to select what shows in that individual section.
+You’ll need to visit “Screens” and choose “Screen Settings” on the specific screen you wish to edit.
+If you’re using a zoned digital signage display, you can click on the specific zone to select what shows in that section.

-For more help on setting up playlists and schedules, view our online video tutorial.
+For more help setting up playlists and schedules, view our online video tutorial.

 5. Editing multiple screens simultaneously

-To do this first, select your screens by ticking each screen you want to edit (they don’t have to be in the same group).
+First, select your screens by ticking each one you want to edit (they don’t have to be in the same group).

-Then click either in the centre of the screen, or in a specific zone and choose what you want to display.
-This can be a playlist, a schedule or a piece of specific content.
+Then click either in the center of the screen or in a specific zone and choose what you want to display.
+This can be a playlist, a schedule, or a piece of specific content.

 This will save the layout and content across all of the screens you have selected, allowing you to update all of them in seconds.